Applicant Tracking SystemsWhat job seekers need to know about applicant tracking systems (ATS) and how to beat them

 Applicant Tracking System Keywords

 Some ATS rank candidates higher if a search keyword is mentioned more than once.
-For example, a resume that lists “Java” two or three times throughout will rank higher on the list than one that only mentions it once.
-It can benefit you to list top keywords more than once for this reason, but you should be careful not to take part in resume keyword stuffing.
+For example, a resume that lists “Java” two or three times will rank higher on the list than one who only mentions it once.
+It can benefit you to list top keywords more than once for this reason.